Off-Campus Work-Study Policies and Procedures

 Boston University pays Work-Study students in full for hours worked.
 Agencies should not pay Work-Study students directly.
 The University will bill agencies either in advance or on a monthly basis for their portion of student earnings.

-Within one week of placement approval, Work-Study staff mails the following materials to the supervisor:
+Within one week of placement approval, Work-Study staff sends the following materials to the supervisor:

 - Timesheets for the current semester